taxrakoto-idp/.github/profile/README.md

 ## Project status

 This platform is under active development.
-The current repository set contains the Argo CD bootstrap and the shared application deployment chart; Backstage and Jenkins are the core platform services being integrated into the GitOps flow.
+The Argo CD bootstrap and shared application Helm chart are available.
+The complete one-step installation and the ready-to-use Backstage and Jenkins configurations are being integrated into the GitOps workflow.